 6. Marking interesting points

 While you are scrolling through a big text file and you find something interesting, but you also need to continue checking the file, how would you remember that interesting point?
-Answer is marking.
+The answer is marking.

 Less allows you to add marks, sort of flags, to any line.
 You can add a mark by pressing the key ‘m’ followed by a letter.

 When you want to go back to this mark, simply press ' followed by that letter:

 You are not limited to a single mark point.
 You can add multiple marks in less.
 Simply use a different letter for each marked position like mb, mc etc.

 Do note that this bookmarking is not permanent.
 You'll lose it as soon as you exit the less command.

 7. Monitor files in real-time with less command

 You can also do the same with less command.
 You can see the new lines being added to a file in real-time by using the +F option.